Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture4.md

 ## Skepticism

 *Pyrrho* started this idea that truth is never known, and having complete knowledge is impossible.
+Everything that is seen may not always be true.

 > Skepticism - Uncertainty of Human Knowledge

 Doubting is a form of learning.
+For example, Rene Descartes, used a mathematical form of skepticism (Probability?).

-### Sources of Knowledge in India Philosophy
+## Sources of Knowledge in India Philosophy

 - *Prathyakhsha* - Perception
 - *Anumana* - Inference
 - *Upamana* - Comparison
 - *Sabdda* - Testimony

+These are the means through which knowledge is gained via experience.

-### Foundation of Knowledge
+## Foundation of Knowledge

 The rationalists believed **reason** is the primary source of knowledge, whereas empiricists believed **experience** is the primary source of knowledge.
 We shall learn about both these schools of knowledge in due time.

 ## Logic

+This is another branch of Philosophy like epistemology.
 Logic is known as *Tarka shastra* in Indian philosophy.
+Laws of thought like the law of identity, the law of contradiction, etc., were developed using a human's thinking structure.

 >  Tarka - Arguments

 It involves deductive and inductive arguments.
 Aristotle introduced **deductive** arguments.
+These arguments are in the premise-predicate form.
 The premises are based on universal truths.
 Francis Bacon presented **inductive** arguments.
+He spoke about $$5$$ different types of induction.

+- Method of Agreement
+- Method of Difference
+- Joint Method of agreement in presence of difference
+- Method of Concomitant variation
+- Method of Residues

 In this realm, assumptions are based on experience.

+Therefore, along with epistemological inquiry, one must check for the arguments associated with the theory.
+Logic is an integral part of Philosophy.

-## Ethics
+## Ethics / Aesthetics

-Philosophy also deals with the study of values.
+Philosophy also deals with the study of values and beauty.
+This is also a branch of Philosophy along with Metaphysics, Epistemology, and Logic.